 The unfortunate reality for many entrepreneurs is that no matter how good their ideas or how solid their work, they’re starting off without a stellar credit history or extensive financial records.
 It almost goes with the territory.

 I know, I know – technically this isn’t a business loan at all, right?
 But it is an option for entrepreneurs still establishing themselves and needing the equivalent of a loan not dependent on the history of your business.
 While the interest rates will vary widely based on your personal credit rating, personal loans to start a business are sometimes your best option for getting a loan even with bad credit – making it surprisingly common among the different types of business loans.
-If this is the option for you, here are some lenders you should definitely consider:

 Like SBA Loans, these aren’t a distinct type of loan so much as a variation on any number of types.
 Business Start-up loans depend on your ability to persuade lenders of the viability of your business model and your short-term income potential.
 (Maybe you should show them this recent survey from CNBC!)
 They may also require personal collateral, making them comparable to Personal Loans.